ofygel/7kyz-bot/ENVIRONMENT.md

 are missing or blank.

 - `BOT_TOKEN` – Telegram bot token obtained via [@BotFather](https://t.me/BotFather).
+- `HMAC_SECRET` – Secret key used to sign callback payloads and tokens.
+Generate a long random string and keep it separate from the bot token.
 - `DATABASE_URL` – PostgreSQL connection string used by the application layer.
 - `KASPI_CARD` – Kaspi Gold card number shown in the subscription instructions.
 - `KASPI_NAME` – Account holder name displayed alongside the Kaspi details.